28softwares/Essentials/README.md

 ## Essentials

-Although most of the functions are available in various frameworks but some small essential things are excluded , which you can find in this repo.
-There is few functionalities in this repo.
-Many updates are on the way.
-So stayed Tuned.

----

-Repo Managed by : Saroj Dahal and Nigam Bhattarai :heart:
+This repo contains collection of small-small functions and components which we need while writing codes; ( which are not available in programming languages by default and in their frameworks.).
+You will find for JS,Python,PHP,CSS,Flutter.. and many more.